Thorpe on the Hill, West Yorkshire

-Thorpe on the Hill (or Thorpe) is a small village in West Yorkshire, England.
+Thorpe on the Hill (or Thorpe) is a village in the Leeds district, in the county of West Yorkshire, England.
 The village falls within the Ardsley and Robin Hood ward of the Leeds Metropolitan Council.
 It was mentioned as "Torp" in the Domesday Book together with neighbouring Carlton, Lofthouse, Middleton, and Rothwell as part of the Morley Hundred in the West Riding.